Tuesday, April 23, 2024

 We exited there and admired that National Cultural Landmark.
 Finished in 1881, the Renaissance Revival gem provides excellent ballet, drama, and opera.
 We look forward to experiencing the interior soon.
 Like a pair of gawkers, we ogled every detail of its exterior.

-Then, we wandered to our hotel for a brief nap.
-With the push of a button, I automatically lowered the window’s shade.
 Waking refreshed, we changed clothes for our first cultural event in the capital.
-As travelers, our advice to you is this: make the decision to value artistic pursuits: see a play, performance, or a gallery.
-Prague is world-renown for its awesome quality of classical music: philharmonics, chamber orchestras, string quarters, operas, operettas, and folksongs.
+As travelers, our advice to you is this: make the decision to value artistic pursuits at a play, performance, or a gallery.
+Prague is world-renown for its awesome quality of classical music: philharmonics, chamber orchestras, string quartets, operas, operettas, and folksongs.
 Czech music began in the 1000s, and it continually rose from folksongs to classical pieces that are performed in global repertoires.
 A Czech who was a Jesuit missionary travelled around the world to China during the Qing Dynasty.
 In 1717, he was presented to the Kangxi Emperor at the Forbidden City, and his Czech harpsichord songs were so good that an imperial edict appointed him as a court musician!
 Antonin Dvorak is a world-famous Czech composer, and I like his compositions.
-(He died in Prague in 1904).
 Mozart also famously adored Prague and the appreciation that Czechs had for his masterpieces—more than other populations.
 There are many theatres in Prague, with full calendars operating simultaneously throughout the year.
 Even during the off-season in February, there was a plethora of venues to choose from.

 We wanted to go to the opera, so we purchased tickets online—months before our trip.
 When we made acquaintances during our time in Prague, those people were impressed that we were savvy to get tickets to L’elisir d’amore.
 Most tourists don’t consider the opera.
 But we’re enamored with Prague, so we wanted to immerse ourselves in various things.
-From our hotel, we rode Tram #8 to our destination.

 The Prague State Opera House is gorgeous: one of the most important in Europe.
 Opened in 1888, its architects were from Vienna: Fellner & Helmer.
 Full of elegant embellishments, the interior exudes vivacity.